MokuMokuNoMi/Card-Game-RL-Agent/README.md

 # Solitaire-Curriculum-Generation

-Based on the following (called High's Card Game):
+Based on the following solitaire variant (called High's Card Game):

 You will be given 30 unique cards from a standard deck of 52 cards.
 With these cards you will form a 5x5 grid (meaning there are 5 cards you will not be using).
 Your goal is to have as many combos as possible in your rows, columns and your two diagonals.